Up to 50% off sofas & mattresses — limited‑time deals.

 IKEA Friheten Sleeper Sofa

-I started with a long laptop session, then a late-night binge-watch—this one pushes you into a more upright, “supported” posture because the sit is firm.
-When I pulled the underframe to convert it, the bed surface felt usable fast, but I could still feel where the sections meet when I rolled onto my side.
-Mia (5'4") liked curling up without her feet floating too badly, but she noticed firmer pressure where she leaned into the arm area.
-For a quick overnight guest, it worked best once we added a familiar throw and a flatter pillow to smooth the feel.
+I started with a long laptop session and ended with a late-night show.
+The seat kept me in a more upright posture, so it felt supportive rather than loungy.
+In our testing, the pull-out changed over fast, but I could still feel the seam breaks when I rolled onto my side.
+Mia (5'4") liked that her legs were better supported here than on the deeper sectionals, though she still noticed firmer pressure near the arm.
+For a quick overnight setup, it worked best once we added a thin throw and a flatter pillow.

 What we liked: